shoeffner/mthesis/src/models_and_methods.md

 @eq:c-p-line, for both eyes independently.
 This can be done by inverting the $3 \times 3$ matrix, which works as long as the line is not parallel to the plane, in other words as long as the line vector stays linear independent to the direction vectors.
-In practice this should not happen, as the methods to detect the face and pupils would fail before these calculations are done.
+In practice this should never be a problem, as the methods to detect the face and pupils would fail earlier, resulting in these calculations never to be executed.

 The difficulty is to find all variables such that @eq:matrix-intersection can be solved.
 The following sections will show how the eyeball centers are